Hanifahreza/obsidian-notes/AI/Shallow Learning/Boosting.md

 - Update the prediction for each sample as
 	- $y' = y + \alpha \hat{r}$
 		- $\alpha$ is the learning rate
+	- Then, convert it to
+- Convert the prediction with [[Odds & Logits#Logit|Logit Function]] to probability
+	- If it's multi-class, use [[Activation Function#Softmax|Softmax Function]] with inputs from all classes' trees
 - Repeat making tree with the $y'$ until the `max_tree` is reached OR there's no improvement in the residuals
 #### Predict
 - The output is at first the initial prediction